 Graphs are popularly used to represent objects with dependency structures, yet all existing graph classification algorithms can only handle simple graphs where each node is a single attribute (or a set of independent attributes).
 In this paper, we formulate a new super-graph classification task where each node of the super-graph may contain a graph (a single-attribute graph), so a super-graph contains a set of inter-connected graphs.
 To support super-graph classification, we propose a Weighted Random Walk Kernel (WRWK) which generates a product graph between any two super-graphs, and uses the similarity (kernel value) of two single-attribute graph as the node weight.
 Then we calculate weighted random walks on the product graph to generate kernel value between two super-graphs as their similarity.
 Our method enjoys sound theoretical properties, including bounded similarity.
 Experiments confirm that our method significantly outperforms baseline approaches.

-Guo, T, Chi, L & Zhu, X 2013, 'Graph Hashing and Factorization for Fast Graph Stream Classification', Proceedings of the 22nd ACM international conference on Conference on information & knowledge management CIKM, ACM international conference on Conference on information & knowledge management, ACM, San Francisco, CA, USA, pp. 1607-1612.View/Download from: UTS OPUS or Publisher's site
+Guo, T, Chi, L & Zhu, X 2013, 'Graph Hashing and Factorization for Fast Graph Stream Classification', Proceedings of the 22nd ACM international conference on Conference on information & knowledge management CIKM, ACM international conference on Conference on information & knowledge management, ACM, San Francisco, CA, USA, pp. 1607-1612.View/Download from: Publisher's site

 Graph stream classification concerns building learning models from continuously growing graph data, in which an essential step is to explore subgraph features to represent graphs for effective learning and classification.
 When representing a graph using subgraph features, all existing methods employ coarse-grained feature representation, which only considers whether or not a subgraph feature appears in the graph.
 In this paper, we propose a fine-grained graph factorization approach for Fast Graph Stream Classification (FGSC).
 Our main idea is to find a set of cliques as feature base to represent each graph as a linear combination of the base cliques.
 To achieve this goal, we decompose each graph into a number of cliques and select discriminative cliques to generate a transfer matrix called Clique Set Matrix (M).
 By using M as the base for formulating graph factorization, each graph is represented in a vector space with each element denoting the degree of the corresponding subgraph feature related to the graph, so existing supervised learning algorithms can be applied to derive learning models for graph classification.